Last Updated on August 16, 2023 by Janine

 You’re also likely to encounter street performers at intersections.
 I’ve seen everything from clowns and mimes to people juggling knives, blowing fire, and walking on stilts.

 These people are working hard to entertain you in the hopes of earning tips.
-It’s standard to give 5 or 10 pesos, but if you don’t have any change don’t feel bad.
+It’s standard to give 5 or 10 pesos, but if you don’t have any change, don’t feel bad.

 Bathroom Attendants

-If you happen to need a bathroom but don’t have change handy I’ve found that the attendants are pretty forgiving about waiving the fee if you ask nicely.
-I’ve also found that other women in the bathroom line are happy to spot me in these instances, so don’t be afraid to ask.
+If you happen to need a bathroom but don’t have change handy, I’ve found that the attendants are pretty forgiving about waiving the fee if you ask nicely.

-Hair Stylists
+Hair stylists

 Just like back home, it’s standard to tip hair stylists.
 I usually tip 10-20% of the service cost, but of course, it’s up to your discretion

-Tipping in Spas
+Tipping in spas

 I hope you find this advice about tipping in Mexico helpful.
 I always find it handy to have a point of reference for tipping so I don’t accidentally offend anyone!